-Sugaring hair removal is as simple as mixing together a bit of sugar, water and lemon juice – that’s all you need to get rid of unwanted hair gently.
-Here’s an all-natural DIY recipe for body hair removal at home.
+This popular sugaring paste recipe is as simple as mixing together some sugar, water and lemon juice.
+Here’s our all-natural DIY sugaring recipe for body hair removal at home.

-If you’d like to remove unwanted hair from your arms, legs, or face, there are several ways to go about it.
-Many people resort to questionable chemical creams, wet razors that produce unnecessary waste, or expensive peeling devices and wax strips.
-But have you heard of Sugaring?
-It is much gentler for you and better for the environment.
+If you want to remove unwanted hair from your arms, legs or face, there are several ways to go about it.
+Many people resort to questionable creams, disposable razors or expensive wax strips that produce unnecessary waste.
+Enter: sugaring.
+This sugaring recipe is far gentler on your skin and doesn’t produce unnecessary waste, so it’s better for the environment too.

-The paste for sugaring is very easy to make yourself.
-You probably already have everything you need for sugaring hair removal at home:
+This DIY sugaring wax is easy to make yourself.
+In fact, you probably already have everything you need for this hair removal technique at home:

 - 1 part water

 - For this sugaring recipe, begin by pouring all the ingredients into a saucepan.
 Bring them to a boil, stirring constantly.

 - As soon as the mixture bubbles, remove the pan from the heat and continue stirring until the bubbles disappear.
 Then place the pan back onto the heat and let the contents boil again.